kakemonoTM/Echo-VR-SUHTM/README.md

 **Currently the servers are simple websocket servers and the servers send nothing back to echo causing a login loop for now**

-these servers are written in Deno (https://deno.land)
+these servers are written with Deno (https://deno.land)

 ## how to run